Architecture of Montreal: Skyscrapers

 Skyscraper construction in Montreal has swung between periods of intense activity and prolonged lulls.
 A two-year period from 1962 to 1964 saw the completion of four of Montreal's ten tallest buildings: Tour de la Bourse, I. M. Pei's landmark cruciform Place Ville-Marie, the CIBC Building and CIL House.
 Its tallest buildings, the 51-storey 1000 de La Gauchetière and the 47-storey 1250 René-Lévesque, were both completed in 1992.

-Montreal places height-limits on skyscrapers so that they do not exceed the height of Mount Royal.
-The city forbids any building except St. Joseph's Oratory from reaching an elevation higher than or 223 metres above mean sea level.
+Montreal places height-limits on skyscrapers so that they do not exceed 200m in height nor the summit of Mount Royal.
+Only the St. Joseph's Oratory reaches an elevation higher than 232.5 metres above mean sea level (Mount Royal elevation).
 Above-ground height is further limited in most areas and only a few downtown land plots are allowed to exceed 120 metres in height.
 The limit is currently attained by 1000 de La Gauchetière and 1250 René-Lévesque, the latter of which is shorter, but built on higher ground.
-The only way to reach higher than 1000 de La Gauchetière while respecting this limit would be to build on the lowest part of downtown near Tour de la Bourse; the maximum height there would be approximately 210 metres.

 The Tour de Montréal, incorporated into the north base of Montreal's Olympic Stadium is the tallest inclined tower in the world, at 175 m.